-The nuclear data of fission yields is an area of extensive research in the Nuclear Data Group.
+The nuclear data of fission yields is an area of extensive research in the Nuclear Data Program.
 Eric Matthews leads this area of research and it forms the core of his thesis research.

 The following projects have been conducted in this research area since 2014: